stanford-gps-lab/navsu/README.md

 ## ftp
 Main function here: navsu.ftp.download to download various IGS products.

+## lsNav
+Contains a conventional least squares navigation engine.
+Capable of providing dual frequency, multi constellation solutions.
+Designed to offer flexibility in used frequencies, constellations and signals.
+Carrier smoothing is accomplished by separate class.
+See examples/example_lsNavEngine.m.

 ## readfiles
 Lots of parsing tools here.
 They can be called directly from here, or they can be used by the svOrbitClock object.
 To parse RINEX obsevation files: navsu.readfiles.loadRinexObs